ZichenX/Stats-methods-for-combining-historical-controls/README.md

-This is my undergraduate thesis.
+This is my undergraduate thesis. \n
 If you like it, please let me know by clicking a star:)